Graspan/graspan-cpp/README.md

-# Graspan
+# Graspan C++

-Welcome to the home repository of Graspan.
+Welcome to the home repository of Graspan C++.

 Graspan is a disk-based parallel graph system that uses an edge-pair centric computation model to compute dynamic transitive closures on large program graphs.
 Graspan has been implemented in two languages: Java and C++.
-Both implementations are provided in this repository.
+This repository provides the C++ implementation of Graspan.

-This Readme (in revision) provides a how-to-use guide for both of these implementations.
-It also provides a description Graspan's motivations and design.
+This Readme (under revision) provides a how-to-use guide for Graspan C++.

 For a detailed description of our system, you please see the preliminary version of our paper [here](http://www.ics.uci.edu/~guoqingx/papers/wang-asplos17.pdf), which has been accepted in ASPLOS 2017.
 In addition, a tutorial of Graspan is scheduled to be presented in ASPLOS 2017.
 If you are interested, please visit our tutorial [page](http://www.ics.uci.edu/~guoqingx/asplos-tutorial/main.html).